 Marrakech is unlike anywhere else on earth.
 Spices from simmering tagines invade your nostrils and your eyes dart from building to building, trying to take in all the colorful textiles and ceramics displayed for tourists to purchase.
 Cats roam freely, looking for their next meal and if you’re not paying attention, you may be pushed off the road by a singularly-focused donkey.

-Because Marrakech is a completely unique place, there’s a new experience around every corner.
+When you visit Marrakech, you’ll find it is a completely unique place, with new experiences around every corner.
 If you’re looking for over-the-top unique, read on for Marrakech activities you won’t find in a guide book.

 Unique things to do in Marrakech, Morocco